Flutter vs React: Which One Should You Choose For Your Next Mobile App Development Project

 Flutter is a powerful mobile app framework that has been powered by Google and delivers a first-rate native experience on Android as well as on iOS systems.
 Whereas, React Native is another popular mobile app development framework of 2019 which is backed by Facebook that can build apps for iOS, Android, and UWP platforms.

-Flutter is a popular cross-platform framework among mobile app development companies in India as it uses Dart, a programming language, which is client-optimized and develops fast mobile applications for any platform.
+Flutter is a popular cross-platform framework among mobile app development companies in USA as it uses Dart, a programming language, which is client-optimized and develops fast mobile applications for any platform.

 About React Native